Let’s create a Trust for you.

 Most commonly, these trusts are revocable by the settlor.
 Such a trust is often called a “Revocable Living Trust” and can be revoked or amended at any time by the settlor during the settlor’s lifetime.
 Living Trusts gained tremendous popularity in recent years, primarily for their ability to avoid probate.
 If a person puts property into the Living Trust in Texas prior to death, since the person does not technically own those assets in the trust upon death, those trust assets pass directly to the trust’s beneficiaries outside of the Texas probate process.

-While a living trust is often not ideal merely for probate avoidance, a living trust does have other advantages.
-First, many people do not want the whole world to know the size of the assets they own when they die.
+While a living trust is often ideal merely for probate avoidance, a living trust does have other advantages.
+First, many people do not want the whole world to know the value of the assets they own when they die.
 When assets pass through the probate process, anyone could find out the worth of the estate.
 A living trust, on the other hand, would grant privacy to the estate since the assets pass outside the probate process.

 A living trust may also be advantageous when the settlor has property outside of Texas where the probate process isn’t as efficient, when the settlor is certain that his will is going to be contested in court, or when the settlor genuinely needs assistance managing assets (as is common with Alzheimer’s sufferers).
 There are a myriad of legal and financial factors in choosing an estate planning tool.